 - Purchasers can change the Beneficiary or cancel the account for a

 For all units held at least three years (and for contracts cancelled due to the Beneficiary’s death, disability, receipt of scholarship or admission to a U.S. Military Academy), the Purchaser will receive the Refund Value, which is an amount equal to the price you paid for the unit plus or minus adjusted net investment earnings or losses on that amount, with the earnings rate set annually by the Board at a rate that is up to 2% less than the actual net earnings, is capped at 5%, and is net of any fees due and payable.
 The earnings portion of a Refund is also subject to federal income taxes plus a 10% federal tax as well as any state or local taxes that may apply.
 Earnings may only be paid on a refund subject to the actuarial soundness of the fund.
 Refund Value does not include any state-provided or procured matching contributions or earnings thereon.
 For units that do not meet the three-year holding period requirement, the Purchaser will receive the Reduced Refund Value.
 It will be limited to the lesser of (1) the price you paid for the unit, or (2) the price you paid for the unit, plus or minus net investment earnings or losses on that amount, and is net of any fees due and payable.
 This means the Reduced Refund Value will not include any positive net earnings, but can be less than the purchase price if there have been periods of negative returns in the market.
 Reduced Refund Value does not include any state-provided or procured matching contributions or earnings thereon. .
-Limitations apply so read the Plan Description carefully before purchasing a plan.
+Limitations apply so read the Plan Description and Master Agreement carefully before purchasing a plan.